 - 10am to 8pm (Friday to Sunday, plus Easter Monday)

-- Food and drink service can continue until 9pm
+- Food and drink service continues until 9pm

 The closest of the big markets to the traditional centre of town: just a short walk up from Stephansdom cathedral.
 Like Schönbrunn, good for gifts and handicrafts (the Am Hof market normally has a special collection of art and craft booths).

-Stay a little later if you’re eating or drinking: the many culinary booths usually remain open until an hour after the other stalls close for the day.
+Stay a little later if you’re eating or drinking: the many culinary booths typically remain open until an hour after the other stalls close for the day.

 Freyung